csebooks/ds-algorithms/content.en/algorithm-design-techniques/_index.md

 Notice that this equation consists of four multiplications, xlyl, xlyr, xryl, and xryr, which are

 each half the size of the original problem (n/2 digits).
 The multiplications by 108 and 104 amount to the placing of zeros.
 This and the subsequent additions add only O(n) additional work.

-页码，30/83Structures, Algorithm Analysis: CHAPTER 10: ALGORITHM DESIGN TECH...

-2006-1-27mk:@MSITStore:K:Data.Structures.and.Algorithm.Analysis.in.C.chm::/...

 If we perform these four multiplications recursively using this algorithm, stopping at an appropriate base case, then we obtain the recurrence